-However, titanium dental implants can still sometimes be a preferable choice, and especially for more complex restorations such as restoring a complete arch of teeth.
+However, implants made of titanium can still sometimes be a preferable choice, and especially for more complex restorations such as restoring a complete arch of teeth.

-Dental implants are an excellent way to restore complete arches, either replacing teeth with a full arch bridge that will restore 10 to 12 teeth or by securing an implant-supported denture.
+Teeth implants are an excellent way to restore complete arches, either replacing teeth with a full arch bridge that will restore 10 to 12 teeth or by securing an implant-supported denture.
 It’s a sophisticated treatment that takes enormous skill and planning on the part of the implant dentist.

-Ceramic dental implants can be an excellent choice if you do have metal sensitivities and have previously thought that dental implants are not for you.
+Ceramic tooth implants can be an excellent choice if you do have metal sensitivities and have previously thought that tooth implants are not for you.

-Titanium and zirconia are both highly biocompatible which is why these materials are used for dental implants.
+Titanium and zirconia are both highly biocompatible which is why these materials are used by our dental providers for placing dental implants.

-Often, it’s entirely feasible to create natural and aesthetically pleasing dental implant teeth without using zirconia implants.
-Titanium alloy implants have been used for decades and are heavily researched and tested by the major implant companies that manufacture the most well-known brands.
+Often, it’s entirely feasible to create natural and aesthetically pleasing teeth implants without using zirconia implants.
+Titanium alloy mouth implants have been used for decades and are heavily researched and tested by the major implant companies that manufacture the most well-known brands.

 Recovering from Your Dental Implant Procedure

-Discomfort and pain is minimal and normal after your dental implant procedure.
+Discomfort and pain are minimal and normal after your dental implant procedure.
 Your dentist may provide pain medication as needed to relieve the discomfort.
 You may notice: